AmeriCorps VISTA Fact Sheet

 Capacity Building: AmeriCorps VISTA expands the ability of sponsor organizations to fight poverty.
 VISTAs strengthen and support organizations by building infrastructure, expanding community partnerships, securing long-term resources, coordinating training for participants, and much more.
 These capacity-building activities enable organizations to provide better services to low-income individuals and communities.

-Sustainable Solutions: VISTAs serve as a short-term resource to help sponsor organizations achieve lasting solutions to poverty.
+Sustainable Solutions: AmeriCorps VISTA members serve as a short-term resource to help sponsor organizations achieve lasting solutions to poverty.

 Become an AmeriCorps VISTA

 AmeriCorps VISTA is open to U.S. citizens or lawful permanent residents age 18 and older.
-VISTAs choose from projects throughout the country, based on their skills and interests, and serve full time for one year with community-based organizations.
-During their service, VISTAs receive a living allowance, as well as health care, child care, training, relocation expenses, and liability insurance.
-After a successful year of service, VISTAs receive either a $1,500 stipend or a Segal AmeriCorps Education Award equal to the maximum amount of the federal Pell Grant.
+AmeriCorps VISTA members choose from projects throughout the country, based on their skills and interests, and serve full time for one year with community-based organizations.
+During their service, they receive a living allowance, as well as health care, child care, training, relocation expenses, and liability insurance.
+After a successful year of service, AmeriCorps VISTA members receive either a $1,500 stipend or a Segal AmeriCorps Education Award equal to the maximum amount of the federal Pell Grant.
 The award can be used to pay for educational expenses at qualified institutions of higher education, or to pay back qualified student loans.
-For VISTA service approved in fiscal year 2014, the education award is $5,645.

 Sponsor a Project